jayg2309/BingeKaro/README.md

 ### Database
 The application uses MongoDB.
 Make sure MongoDB is running locally or update the connection string in the `.env` file.

-### File Uploads
-Profile pictures are stored in the `backend/uploads` directory and served statically.

 ## 🚀 Deployment

 ### Backend Deployment